 Whitney StoppelAssistant Professor

 Our research team is focused on the design and optimization of natural biomaterials for a variety of clinical applications.
 Experimental research explores the mechanical and transport properties of elastic and viscoelastic materials, aiming to determine a predictive set of material characteristics that have a known function in the body.
-We aim to harness the power of the immune system to alter the way that these materials integrate following implantation, providing a new strategy for classifying materials for clinical applications.
+We aim to harness the power of the immune system in tissue regeneration to alter the way that these materials integrate following implantation, providing a new strategy for optimizing materials for clinical applications.

 MATERIAL DESIGN AND IN VITRO CHARACTERIZATION